Namibia specialist Alex

 There’s also Fish River Canyon in the south of Namibia.
 This is the second largest river canyon in the world at 160 km (100 miles) long, 27 km (17 miles) wide and up to 550 m (1,804 ft) deep.
 Standing on the canyon’s rim, you can look out over the arid brown rock, which drops almost vertically down to the river curling far below.
 I recommend spending a few days exploring the hiking trails that lead down into the abyss.

-A completely different experience is driving to Kolmanskop — an old diamond mining town in the Namib Desert.
+A completely different experience is driving to Kolmanskop — an old diamond mining town in Southern Namibia.
 Abandoned in 1954 when the diamond field had been exhausted, it now makes for an eerie place to visit.
 Since the town’s abandonment, the desert sands have drifted into the buildings, which include large German-style houses once owned by wealthy families, a school and even a casino.
 Wading through the knee-deep sand, you can try to picture what life here was once like.

 I definitely recommend visiting Sossusvlei, a dried-out river bed leading to a salt and clay pan in southern Namibia, surrounded by the highest dunes in the world.
-Clamber to the top of the burnt mountains of sand to enjoy beautiful sunsets and sunrises.
+Clamber to the top of the burnt-orange mountains of sand to enjoy beautiful sunsets and sunrises.
 The changing light means that every second seems to cast new shadows and alter the hue of the sand.
-Nearby, Dead Vlei is dotted with dark skeletal trees that make for atmospheric photographs.
+Nearby, Deadvlei is dotted with dark skeletal trees that make for atmospheric photographs.